 - FastWeb Database contains more 1.3 million scholarships worth over $3 billion.
 Only site that also lets you research and compare colleges based on relevant scholarship matches.
 Unique data profiles for personalized list of matched scholarships.

 - College Board Database has over $3 billion in aid from 2,300 sources.
 Features personalized scholarship matching.
-Updated annually; original data source from 2005.
+Updated annually.

 - Sallie Mae American’s leader in college lending provides access to award-winning database with over $16 billion in scholarships from 2.8 million sources.
 Expanded and updated daily.
 Customized list of scholarship leads provided.